themosis/documentation/twig.md

 {{ include('header.twig') }}
 ```

-This command can include a view file called `header.twig` only.
+This command can include a view file called `header.twig`.

-> Note regarding views inheritance.
-Included views can access variables defined from their parent view.
-So compared to Blade, you don't to pass a second argument array with view variables.
-See also the official documentation for [template inheritance.](http://twig.sensiolabs.org/doc/2.x/templates.html#template-inheritance)
+> Included views can access variables defined from their parent view.
+So compared to Blade, you don't have to pass a second argument array with view variables.
+See also the official documentation for [template inheritance.](https://twig.symfony.com/doc/2.x/templates.html#template-inheritance)

 ### Sections